Who were the Glendinnings? Where do they fit into the the Clark family history?

 Mr. Glendinning was greatly interested in religious work, being a rigid Scotch Presbyterian, and was one of the founders of the First Presbyterian Church, Mantua, West Philadelphia, serving as elder there until his death.
 This church is now known as the Northminster Presbyterian Church, Thirty-fifth and Baring Streets.

-Of Robert Glendinning, Sr., The Philadelphia Press, for March 5, 1878, said:
+Of Robert Glendinning, Sr., The Philadelphia Press, for March 5,

-3405 Baring Street, Philadelphia, PA
+3405 Baring Street, Philadelphia, PA where the family lived |

 “Robert Glendinning, a well known Philadelphian, died suddenly of heart disease yesterday morning at his residence, No. 3405 Baring Street, in the seventy-second year of his age.
 Mr. Glendinning was born in Kelso, Scotland, whence he emigrated to this country, and engaged in mercantile pursuits.
 In a few years he acquired a competency sufficient to allow him to retire from active business life and enable him to live on his income.
 When the project of starting the Third National Bank was begun, he took an active part in the movement, becoming one of its founders, and was subsequently elected cashier, which position he filled with signal ability till about two years ago, when he resigned.
 He was an active member of the West Philadelphia Presbyterian Church and was also one of its deacons.
 The deceased was the father of “Robert Glendinning, Jr., of the well-known firm of Glendinning, Davis & Co., Brokers.”